sav-che/TL-2/Authors/Pabst, Carl {std. C. Pabst}.md

-> [!cite] BHL link: this entry starts at [page 1](https://www.biodiversitylibrary.org/item/103624#page/15/mode/1up) of TL-2 Vol. IV.
+> [!cite] BHL link: this entry starts at [page 1](https://www.biodiversitylibrary.org/page/33189514) of TL-2 Vol. IV.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

-Pabst, Carl (1825/6-1863), German (Saxonian) botanist from Halle; collected plants for Van Houtte at the Cape Verde island Mayo (Jun 1846) and subsequently on the Brazilian island of Santa Catharina; settled as a colonist in Itajahi in the Donna Franziska settlement of the Hamburger Colonisations-Gesellschaft. (*C. Pabst*).
+Pabst, Carl (1825/6-1863), German (Saxonian) botanist from Halle; collected plants for Van Houtte at the Cape Verde island Mayo (Jun 1846) and subsequently on the Brazilian island of Santa Catharina; settled as a colonist in Itajahi in the Donna Franziska settlement of the Hamburger Colonisations-Gesellschaft.
+**Abbreviated name**: *C. Pabst*

 #### Herbarium and types